Winter Care Guide

 Frequently Asked Questions

-What temperature is safe for a wash in winter?
+What temperature works for a winter wash?

 Source: AMA